 In an attempt to meet graduation requirements, it is sometimes necessary to substitute one course for another.
-A student may request credit for a course required in his/her program of study based on successful completion of a substitute course.
+A student may request credit for a course required in his/ her program of study based on successful completion of a substitute course.
 The course requested must be equal in credit and comparable in value.
-Action upon such substitutions must be initiated by the student's faculty advisor, who submits the request to the appropriate Program Head, Dean and Academic Vice President for approval.
+Action upon such substitutions must be initiated by the student's faculty advisor, who submits the request to the appropriate program head, dean and academic vice president for approval.
 A student may substitute up to a maximum of five courses.
+Final approval for course substitutions is based on State Curriculum Standards.